linchiehmeng/BMIN503_Final_Project/README.md

 This repository contains my final project titled "Association of Statin Use with Sarcopenia in Adults Under 60: A Cross-Sectional Study."

-n this repository, you will find two files:
+In this repository, you will find two files:

 1. final_project_Meng.qmd
 This file contains the R code for the entire project, including database access (using the "nhanesA" package), data cleaning processes, baseline characteristics description, and logistic regression analysis to explore the association between statin use and the occurrence of sarcopenia.